Skip to main content

 Primitives

 Radix Primitives is a UI component library that helps you create high-quality, user-friendly design systems and web applications.
-It is a collection of low-level UI component libraries with a focus on accessibility, customisation, and the developer experience.
+It is a collection of low-level UI component libraries with a focus on accessibility, customization, and the developer experience.
 These components can be used as the foundation of your design system or added to it incrementally.

 Radix Primitives was designed with the goal of creating controllable headless components.
 All of its wiring is done internally, allowing you to start using the components as soon as possible.